Magic Makes The Stuff God Happy

 Flagellation is the beating of the body with special implements such as whips, lashes, rods, the cat o’ nine tails, etc. Usually it was done involuntarily, but in the medieval period it became a voluntary form of penance.
 The Benedictine monk Peter Damian is credited with introducing self-flagellation as a form of penance in the 11th century.
 Later, an Italian monk named Dominic Loricatus introduced self-flagellation as a form of self-mortification, which when performed in public, also became a public demonstration of piety.

 The Flagellants were a 14th century movement, that sprung up in response to the black plague.
-These fanatics would parade through the streets beating themselves bloody in an effort to cleanse the town of sin.
+These fanatics would parade through the streets beating themselves bloody to cleanse the town of sin.
 It was assumed that the plague was the result of sin, so the cleaning of sin would, presumably, please God enough for him to end the plague.
-The movement started in northern Italy, but quickly spread to Germany.
+The movement started in northern Italy but quickly spread to Germany.
 There they took on the white robes and rhythmic chanting that has come to be associated with the movement.

-The Church initially tolerated the movement, but soon realized that fanatics are worse than barbarians in times of trouble, so they suppressed the movement.
+The Church initially tolerated the movement but soon realized that fanatics are worse than barbarians in times of trouble, so they suppressed the movement.
 Secular rulers were not all that thrilled with them either, as anyone claiming to appeal directly to God is an obvious challenge to earthly authority.
 Compounding matters, many of the flagellant groups were influenced by messianic ideas about the coming age of bliss.
 As a result, the Church condemned them and the secular rulers had them burned at the stake to make the point.

 While the movement is long gone, the idea is still with us.
 The link between piety and self-denial has probably been a part of human society since the beginning.
 Holy men have walled themselves off from society and earthly pleasures, as a sign of their piety, but also as a way of avoiding temptation.
-Prophets have given up all earthy pleasures in order to warn society of their doom.
+Prophets have given up all earthy pleasures to warn society of their doom.
 In the West, self-denial has always been closely tied to piety, while pleasure, especially carnal pleasure, is associated with sin.

 This is most obvious in the climate change movement, which blends Old Testament prophecy with pagan nature worship.
 The true believers are sure that man’s hedonistic exploitation of the environment is making the earth angry.
 The result is rising global temperatures, which will lead to an apocalypse.
 When Al Gore said the earth had a fever, he did not mean it like an infection.
 Instead, the fever is due to the earth becoming increasingly angry as human activity.
 Earth is boiling mad, so to speak.